 With the Veterinary Responders divided between Trona and Ridgecrest and despite a subsequent 7.1 magnitude quake and yet bigger aftershocks, in the days to come the VIVA team continued to call out groups such as Little Angels, comapssion kind and others to provide not only top-quality medical care to animals of every size, but also rendered “psychological first aid” to the people who owned them.
 Many of these folks had lost everything they owned in the quake/subsequent fires.
 They were terrified, deeply shaken, and broken in spirit.
 Kind words, a hug, and a bottle of drinking water (daytime temperatures were well in excess of 100 F) were provided to each owner by Maya and Kalli, while gentle, loving care was provided to countless more cats, kittens, dogs, and even two horses.
 All of this went a VERY long way in alleviating physical and emotional suffering, as well as in providing a sense of normalcy and comfort to all whom they encountered.

 My heart is full of gratitude for Maya and Kalli, their DVM partners, and for all of VIVA Global Animal Rescue in their response to the #RIDGECRESTEARTHQUAKE Although many others responded in many capacities and did wonders in their own ways, VIVA was the first Team in and the last one out and these communities and all Californians owe them much.
 FIVE STARS!"

 Mimi Applegate Elder

 RN disaster responder

-We are a 501(c)(3) Nonprofit corporation in California all donations are tax deductible!
+We are a 501(c)(3) Nonprofit in California all donations ARE tax deductible!